Olivia Gentile

 Olivia Gentile is an American author.
 Her first book, Life List, was published in 2009 and tells the true story of Phoebe Snetsinger, a housewife and cancer survivor from St. Louis who saw more bird species than anyone else in history.

 Background and education

 Gentile grew up in Washington, D.C., attending Sidwell Friends School, and graduated from Harvard in 1996.
 She earned an M.F.A. in nonfiction writing from Columbia in 2003.

 She was a reporter for The Hartford Courant (1999–2001) and The Rutland Herald (1996–1999).
 Gentile supported herself while writing Life List by working as a part-time assistant to a federal judge in Brooklyn, the Hon.
 Raymond J. Dearie.

 Personal

 In January 2008, Gentile married Andy Borowitz, the comedian and writer whose main outlet is the popular website The Borowitz Report.
-They live in New York City but spend much of their time upstate, in the rural Hudson Valley.
+They live in Hanover, New Hampshire with their three children.